swiss-art-research-net/docs.swissartresearch/docs/et/event.md

 ### Description

 Events are the subjects of innumerable descriptions that provide a wide range of information with regards to what took place during the event and how, as well as providing interpretations of its significance and import.
 Such descriptions are of use in a scholarly understanding of an event just in case we are able to track the provenance of such elocutions in a systematic fashion.
 Such an aim drives the need for the tracking of description information as a separate category.
-The descriptors necessary to this task are documented in the table below.
+The descriptors necessary for this task are documented in the table below.

 <table>
   <tr>